Toodyay Valley School

 A gully beside the school was severely eroded, causing the school's foundations to be seriously undermined.
-The north and west walls had cracked and were in a dangerous condition.
+The north and west walls cracked and became dangerously unstable.
 Although it was suggested that the pupils be moved to one of the unused Toodyay Convict Hiring Depot buildings, the damaged school continued to be used.
-Two years later, a similar flood occurred and the school continued to remain open.
+Two years later, a similar flood occurred, yet the school remained open.

 A teacher's salary was often quite meagre and, for the last three and a half years, Wylde had supplemented his income by keeping the accounts for the Queen's Head.
 When James Everett was denied the renewal of his publican's license in 1861, Wylde's services were no longer required.
 Soon after, a disagreement arose between them concerning Wylde's book-keeping entries.
 It led to ill feeling and several court hearings.
 However, no misdemeanour was proven.
 The school was forced to close temporarily when Wylde resigned his position as teacher to become the district constable at Newcastle.
 Early in 1862, Aquila Bull took up the position of schoolmaster at the Toodyay Valley School with twelve pupils in attendance.

 Half way through 1864, the lessening numbers of children attending the school caused Bull's salary to be reduced to twenty-five pounds.
 He resigned to take up the position of manager of Drummond’s flour mill.
 The loss of its teacher forced the school to close and subsequently be transferred to Newcastle.
 However, the school at Newcastle also failed to attract enough pupils and in December 1864 it, too, was forced to close.
 Lot R45 was released for sale after it was agreed that the land was not suitable for a school building due to the risk of flooding.

 The Toodyay Valley School reopened in July 1885 after a social revival in the old town of Toodyay brought more children to the area.
 Elizabeth McKnight began by teaching nine boys and eighteen girls in the Sancta Maria Church building.
 She and her sister taught students there for twelve years.
 The school closed on 23 October 1898.